-> The New York Times described a performance by the Sherman Chamber Ensemble as "the Platonic ideal of a chamber music concert."
-Hailed by the Danbury News-Times as "a regional treasure," the Sherman Chamber Ensemble is dedicated to bringing world-class musicians to our communities and schools to perform a diverse range of music in a way that is intimate and inclusive.
+The New York Times described a performance by the Sherman Chamber Ensemble as "the Platonic ideal of a chamber music concert."
+Hailed by the Danbury News-Times as "a regional treasure," the Sherman Chamber Ensemble is dedicated to bringing world-class musicians to our communities and schools to perform a diverse range of music.

 The Sherman Chamber Ensemble was founded in 1982 by Artistic Director Eliot T. Bailen and his wife, flutist Susan Rotholz, when it debuted at the Sherman Playhouse to a packed house and rave reviews.
 Since then SCE has expanded its activities to a year-round schedule of nearly two dozen performances for all ages in a variety of local venues.

-Starting in 1997 the group has offered a full subscription season of 3 chamber music concerts in both Sherman and Kent, CT.
-An annual Thanksgiving weekend series of matinee concerts in Pawling and Kent mixes classical and jazz favorites to appeal to all ages.
+We offer a subscription season of three chamber music concerts in both Sherman and Kent.
+Our annual Thanksgiving weekend matinee concerts in Pawling and Kent mix classical and jazz favorites.

 SCE offered its first children's workshop in 1995 and continues to schedule several events for youngsters each year.
 Adults and children alike enjoy Labor Day weekend bluegrass jamborees featuring Ensemble members and talented local performers.
 Events such as the annual "Live at the Lake" coffeehouse allow SCE's classical musicians to show their talents in yet another medium, in collaboration with a stellar line-up of pop, rock and traditional musicians.

-SCE also regularly appears on series organized by venues such as the New Milford Commission for the Arts, the Pawling (NY) Concert Series and libraries throughout the region.
+SCE also appears at series organized by venues such as the New Milford Commission for the Arts, the Pawling (NY) Concert Series and libraries throughout the region.
 SCE's European debut came in 2009 with a performance at the Basilique de Fourviegravre on Lyon, France.

 SCE kicked off its 30th Anniversary Season in 2012 with the addition of a January weekend of Baroque concerts in Pawling, NY and Kent, CT.